fh-logician/PyQM/README.md

 ## Feedback, Suggestions, Bugs

-Any feedback, suggestions, or bugs can be mentioned in my [Discord Server](https://discord.gg/EpjKcrm).
+Any feedback, suggestions, or bugs can be submitted through the issues interface on here :)